By Bill Hartzel, SVP, Emergent BioSolutions and Andy Goll, President, Weiler Engineering, Inc.

 Proving Compatibility For Large Molecule Formulations

-Determining the appropriate packaging for a large molecule formulation is especially challenging because of the critical need to maintain stability of the protein throughout the manufacturing process.
+Determining the appropriate packaging for a large molecule formulation is especially challenging because of the critical need to maintain the stability of the protein throughout the manufacturing process.
 If there is any structural damage to the protein by its primary packaging it could affect the immunogenic response of the patient and, as a result, the drug’s efficacy.
 This is why it is imperative to conduct stability testing prior to selecting a packaging material.

 While plastic packaging is different and presents a risk of different leachables and extractables, this is not the case for every plastic available.
 In addition, all materials have extractables.
 Glass and even steel have extractables that can negatively affect a drug product.
-However, because of the history, those products have been well characterized and the industry is comfortable with the risks they present.
+However, because of their history, those products have been well characterized and the industry is comfortable with the risks they present.
 To determine what risks your packaging presents — regardless if it is plastic — stability should be tested to determine compatibility between the product and the packaging.
 To do this, the product should be stored in the selected packaging for an extended period of time.
 A chemical analysis is completed at the end of the designated timeframe to determine if the product has been degraded and what, if any, the impact is of the leachables.

 Stability testing should also test for permeation, another concern related to plastic packaging.
-Unlike glass, which is impervious, plastics are considered semipermeable.
+Unlike glass, which is impervious, plastics are considered semi-permeable.
 That is not to say though that permeation is going to have a negative impact on the molecule.
 Overall, permeation is dependent on many factors, such as the material, thickness, and even temperature conditions the product is exposed to during packaging.
 Stability testing allows a company to determine critical control parameters for each of these factors — leachables and extractables, permeation, and thermal stability — to ensure safety and efficacy.

 Putting B/F/S To The Test

-B/F/S has been used for a commercial biologic drug product for the inhalation market for over 20 years, and it has also been successfully trialed for multiple biologics.
+B/F/S has been used as a commercial biologic drug product for the inhalation market for over 20 years, and it has also been successfully trialed for multiple biologics.
 Nonetheless, Catalent, a leading CDMO in the life sciences industry, wanted to compare the data sets between glass and a B/F/S vial, ADVASEPT®, for packaging a large molecule drug product.
-ADVASEPT Technology is Catalent’s advanced aseptic filling solution for parenteral products that uses the B/F/S process.
+ADVASEPT Technology is Catalent’s advanced aseptic filling solution for parenteral products that use the B/F/S process.
 Leveraging the company’s biologic facility, Catalent formulated a monoclonal antibody (mAb) and then conducted a 24-month compatibility study using the same bulk mAb filled in both traditional glass vials and ADVASEPT vials.

 The compatibility study was comprised of 17 different analytical tests across a series of time points (3 months, 6 months, 9 months, 12 months, 24 months).
 These tests included SDS Page, protein mapping, and cellular activity.
 The data from the stability study concluded that the monoclonal antibody was comparable in glass and ADVASEPT vials.
 The following charts were presented by Dr. Gregory Bleck at the 2015 BFS International Operators Association (IOA) American Meeting in Seattle.
 They show an example of these results demonstrating the comparability mAb in the two different vials: